It’s no secret that pensions are becoming a rarity.

 Another option is called the debt avalanche, where you start with the largest and pay that off first and then move to the next largest.

-On both methods, you need to continue to make the minimum payments on all your debts.
+On both methods, you must continue making minimum payments on all your debts.

 Choosing which method best suits your personality could lead to serious inroads into your debt.

 How much pension should I have by age 40?

 The amount of pension savings you should have by age 40 can vary depending on various factors including your retirement goals, expected lifestyle in retirement, and other sources of retirement income.

 However, a common rule of thumb is to aim to have saved at least three times your annual salary in your pension pot by the age of 40.
 For example, if you earn £50,000 a year, you should aim to have £150,000 saved in your pension by the time you are 40.

 Contributing at least 15% of your pre-tax income to your pension savings is also advisable.
 Keep in mind that these are general guidelines and it’s important to consider your personal circumstances and consult a financial planner or coach for personalized advice.

 Is 40 too late to start saving for retirement?

 No, starting a pension at 40 is not too late to start saving for retirement.
 While starting earlier is generally better due to the power of compound interest, beginning at 40 still gives you ample time to build a retirement nest egg.
 It’s important to recognize that you may need to save more aggressively and make smarter investment choices to make up for lost time.